kragen/derctuo/transaction-per-call.md

 external systems, and the transaction system itself only needs to support rollback for error recovery.

-In general, doing pessimistic concurrency safely requires some kind of static analysis of your transaction code to find out what resources it *could possibly* read or write, so that it won’t be started until it can acquire all of them.
+In general, doing pessimistic synchronization safely requires some kind of static analysis of your transaction code to find out what resources it *could possibly* read or write, so that it won’t be started until it can acquire all of them.
 (This lock acquisition can be atomic, but